cbonati/GettingCleaningDataProject/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern: '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.

+The body acceleration signal obtained by subtracting the gravity from the total acceleration.

+The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.

+Features are normalized and bounded within [-1,1].

 The **set of variables** that were estimated from these signals are **Mean** (Mean value) and **Std** (Standard deviation).

 **The dataset TidyDataset contains 180 observations of 68 variables.**